MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > [!div class="checklist"]
 > - Shut down VM instances which aren't in use.
 > - Use [Spot VMs](/azure/virtual-machines/spot-vms) when appropriate.
 > - Choose the right VM size for your workload.
+> - Utilize premium storage with free bursting, combined with an understanding of workload patterns, for effective SKU selection and cost optimization.
+> - Use managed disks for desired performance without the need for over-provisioning, accounting for fluctuating workload patterns, and minimizing unused provisioned capacity.
 > - Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
 > - Prepay for [reserved instances](/virtual-machines/prepay-reserved-vm-instances) for one year, three years, or more.
 > - Use hybrid benefit licensing